surifirstpin/biplus_documentation/docs/SQL Runner.md

 SQL Runner can create a derived view from the query build at the same time you can use this view in model section. the dialects used for creating a derived view should be same as in SQL runner.

-To get started with derived view, Click on list icon and select Create Derived View.
+To get started with derived view, Click on list icon and select create Derived View.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/51255d3dbab14ac3607ff6091c095452be43d238/images/derived%201.png)

-**Enter the below fields ;**
+**Enter the below fields :**

-- **Derived View Name** Enter Label for identification to the new derived view.
+- **Derived View Name** Enter Label for identification of new derived view.

 - **Projects** Select the dialects using the drop down button.

 - **Query** the query created in sql runner will be added here.

  -  **Field List** On selecting the dialects all the fields used in query are reflected here.

- Click on Create, to create the New Custom view.
+ -  Click  on **Create**, to create a new custom view.

  ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/51255d3dbab14ac3607ff6091c095452be43d238/images/custom_view.png)